by birth or adoption

 We had been taught that the second birth is much like the first one.
 As we were physically born of our earthly parents, now we must be spiritually born of GOD.
 We were instructed that when we were born the first time, that we carried the traits and characteristics of our parents; and therefore when we are then born of GOD and have HIS seed implanted within us, by design we will naturally become like HIM.
 We have also been told that just as we were once born to our earthly parents, how that there is no changing that reality and we will forever be their son or daughter; so also if we are born of GOD, we will forever be HIS son or daughter, regardless how we behave.

-But if on the other hand we are children of GOD by adoption and not be birth, then these assumptions are no longer correct.
+But if on the other hand we are children of GOD by adoption and not by birth, then these assumptions are no longer correct.
 In that case, as adopted children, we would not automatically become godlike; and if we were indeed adopted, then we would not necessarily be guaranteed a ticket into heaven regardless of how we later behaved.
 Under the rules of adoption, we might be required to then earn our right to be children of GOD; we might need to demonstrate our worthiness to be adopted as HIS sons and daughters.

 - 1 JOHN 2:29 If ye know that he is righteous, ye know that every one that doeth righteousness is [has been] born of him [GOD].

 According here to John, if a person is acting in a righteous manner, then that is proof positive that he has been born of GOD.
 Yet it is commonly observed that many who claim to be Christians often act in an entirely unrighteous manner.
 We must therefore consider what exactly are the requirements for one to become a son of GOD.
-If I answer an altar call or am water baptized in some Church service, does that necessarily mean that I am now a son of GOD, implanted with HIS seed and promised a seat in heaven when I die, regardless how I choose to live my life?
+For example, if I answer an altar call or am water baptized in some Church service, does that necessarily mean that I am now a son of GOD, implanted with HIS seed and promised a seat in heaven when I die, regardless how I choose to live my life?

 We should further consider whether or not being a child of someone necessarily means that the individual was actually born of him paternally?
 Is it not possible that I could become a son of someone without them literally being my birth parent?